Infinite critical boson non-Fermi liquid on heterostructure interfaces: Magnetic fluctuations with critical boson contour

 where $c$ is a non-universal number.
-Solving this self-consistent equation at low temperatures is a cumbersome and technical procedure that has been demonstrated step-by-step elsewhere~\cite{Xiaotian2021}.
-The presented solution in favor of $\delta(T)$ exhibits a simple scaling law
+We solve the self-consistent equation at low temperatures and provide the technical details in a step-by-step manner in the appendix.
+The solution in favor of $\delta(T)$ exhibits a simple scaling law

 As promised, the non-thermal parameter acquires a $T$-dependence ${r(T)= r_c + \delta(T)}$ as a result of the SCR procedure.
-The exponent ${\alpha=4/5}$ is smaller than the values for 2D ferromagnetic (${\alpha=4/3}$) and antiferromagnetic (${\alpha=3/2}$) criticalities.
-Nevertheless, this value is exactly the same as the one obtained for the 3D itinerant quantum magnets in the presence of a critical boson sphere~\cite{Xiaotian2021}.
-This seemingly coincidence is not really accidental, rather, there is a physical interpretation.
-We note that the fluctuating modes near the CBC is of quasi-one-dimensional nature regardless of the dimensionality of the critical boson manifold.
-The dispersion involved in the SCR equation solely depends on the 1D component along the radial direction, which is illustrated in Fig.~\ref{fig4}.
+The exponent is much smaller than the values for 2D FM (${\alpha=4/3}$) and AFM (${\alpha=3/2}$) criticalities.
+Moreover, this value is different from the one obtained for the 3D itinerant quantum magnets in the presence of a critical boson sphere~\cite{Zhang2023}.
+On one hand, the fluctuating modes near the CBC are dispersive along the radial direction which is illustrated in Fig.~\ref{fig4}.
+Namely, the system is of quasi-one-dimensional nature regardless of the dimensionality of the critical boson manifold.
+On the other hand, the boson polarization in the long-distance limit takes the form of Landau damping term with $z=3$ that contains the tangential components.
+The Landau damping term completely alters the low-energy dynamics of the fermion-boson coupled system and leads to a peculiar power-law scaling for $\delta(T)$.

 In the next section, we show that the structure of the CBC makes a huge difference when considering the scattering process with the fermions.
 The parameter $\delta(T)$ contributes to the thermodynamic properties of itinerant electrons in an important way.